Cowboys inch close to playoff berth as D, Lawrence dominate

 Cowboys: Dallas did not announce any injuries.
 OT Tyron Smith missed the game with an ankle injury.

-Giants: WR Sterling Shepard left the game late.
+Giants: WR Sterling Shepard tore his Achilles tendon late in the game.
 Backup RB Gary Brightwell left early with a neck injury.
 Cornerbacks Adoree Jackson (quad) and Aaron Robinson, wide receivers John Ross and Kadarius Toney and linebackers Cam Brown and Oshane Ximines were put on the reserve-COVID-19 list this past week and did not play.

 UP NEXT: